ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

         num_cols (attribute, required, number of columns (int) ) num_rows (attribute, required, number of rows (int) ) columns/ (group, required)
+            NOTE: no non-column groups allowed below this level; groups assumed to be columns
-            <name> (dataset of ascii encoded string values, one for each colname
+            <int> (dataset of ascii encoded string values, one for each colname.
-                    can include null strings and the value "NaN" for NaN as needed) variables/ (group, optional)
+                  The name of the dataset is a zero-based index that maps to the colnames data above.
+The values in this dataset can include null strings and the value "NaN" for NaN as needed)
+    variables/ (group, optional)
                Information about the variables encoded in image layers
         NOTE: no non-variable groups allowed below this level; groups assumed to be variables